Inspectors ask for authority to go after more COVID fraud

 - Michael E. HorowitzAmerican lawyer and public servant

-The agencies watchdogs' authority to administratively prosecute fraudsters is limited to fraud of $150,000 or less from COVID-19 relief programs and the Department of Justice is too busy for cases under $1 million— a gap that must be closed, the Pandemic Response Accountability Committee said.
+The authority of government agencies' watchdogs to administratively prosecute fraudsters is limited to fraud of $150,000 or less from COVID-19 relief programs, and the Department of Justice is too busy for cases under $1 million — a gap that must be closed, the Pandemic Response Accountability Committee said.

-Michael Horowitz, head of the committee and the inspector general of the Department of Justice, said the $150,000 threshold is far too low given the scope of the fraud in programs set up to help businesses and people who lost their jobs due to the pandemic.
-He's asking Congress to modify provisions in the law on fraud committed against the federal government, to raise the maximum amount of a fraud claim that may be handled administratively to $1 million.
+Michael Horowitz, the head of the committee and the inspector general of the Department of Justice, said the $150,000 threshold is far too low given the scope of the fraud in programs set up to help businesses and people who lost their jobs due to the pandemic.
+He asked Congress to raise the maximum amount of a fraud claim that may be handled administratively to $1 million.

 The request was highlighted in the committee’s semiannual report to Congress released Tuesday.